 Solution:

-1. Run Diagnostics: Use the printer’s diagnostic tools to check for any issues with the fuser or other components.
+Run Diagnostics: The printer should be used to run the diagnostic tools in order to find out if there is any problem with the fuser or other components.

-2. Clean Printer: Perform a thorough cleaning of the printer to remove any residual toner or debris that could affect print quality.
+Clean Printer: A special cleaning of the printer should be conducted to prevent any residual toner or debris from affecting print quality.

 8. User Experiences and Feedback